-This story is by Ashlyn McKayla Ohm and was part of our 2019 Summer Writing Contest.
+This story is by Ashlyn McKayla Ohm and won an honorable mention in our 2019 Summer Writing Contest.
 You can find all the writing contest stories here.

 The last thing Sherri Larson needed was another storm in her life.

 Huddled in the heavy darkness of what was little better than a metal box, Sherri wrapped her arms around her knees and willed her heart rate to steady.
 Just above her head, growling thunder reminded her that the danger was far from over.
 In fact, it was only beginning.

 She should have known something was wrong that morning.
 The day had been bright and cloudless, but far too hot for late September on the Kansas prairie.
 Around noon, dark clouds had begun boiling on the horizon.
 Still, she’d never dreamed things could turn so deadly—not until the tornado sirens began screaming, and she’d seen the lethal wall clouds for herself, spinning relentlessly across the plains toward the small town where Sherri owned and operated a diner.

 At least she had this tornado shelter—a small metal room, buried underground and accessed through a trapdoor in the diner’s kitchen floor.
 She couldn’t bear to consider what would become of everything aboveground.